substrate-developer-hub/substrate-contracts-workshop/0/calling-your-contract.md

 ## get()

-If you take a look back at our contract's `deploy()` function, we set the initial value of the Flipper contract to `false`.
+If you take a look back at our contract's `on_deploy()` function, we set the initial value of the Flipper contract to `false`.
 Let's check that this is the case.

 In the **Call** section, set the _message to send_ to `get(): bool`.
 Set the _maximum gas allowed_ to `500,000`.

-> **Note:** You should not need to send any _value_ when making a contract call, but there is a temporary bug in the UI requiring it, so we just put `1`.

 ![An image of the Contracts call page](./assets/flipper-call-page.png)